 We’ve seen online personalization become more and more sophisticated over the past decade with platforms such as Google AdWords and the Facebook Audience Network, and the addition of proximity marketing technologies is making it possible to expand that personalization in-store, effectively bridging the gap between digital and physical environments.
 There are both exciting and scary possibilities to this.

 So, why can’t retailers live without it?
 The retailer will now be able to understand shopper behavior beyond POS data.
 Retailers currently have the ability to analyze traffic patterns, deliver personalized offers, measure dwell times, build on customer loyalty profiles and even A/B test physical displays.
 And what does the shopper get?
 By integrating this technology into a retailer’s app, the shopper gets an ultra-personalized experience through customer-specific offers, location-specific coupons and contextual information such as maps and menus.
+A successfactors Succession & Development service will ensure this constant communication doesn’t lapse, specially if you employ a business sms messaging service as a backup.
+Doing so will ensure you will be able to more efficiently get things up and running.
+Additionally, other services exist for new businesses to get fundamental tools to their operation up and running, like Oracle NetSuite Cloud ERP.
+These help you to get your business set up promptly, and they offer great help.
+It is a worthwhile investment, considering what you end up with is a running business.

 But the question that keeps coming up is: Will shoppers adapt to this kind of experience?
 If users don’t adopt the technology, hockey stick graphs will never happen for retailers.
 I think of a Sheryl Sandburg story I’ve heard during her presentations several times.
 When Caller ID first came out, users were scared by it.
 They thought the concept of knowing who’s calling before you picked up was creepy.
 Now, 20+ years later, we don’t pick up our phones without knowing who’s calling.The user’s perception of the technology completely flipped over a couple of decades.